 Addressing GSTR-1 and GSTR-3B Discrepancies

-• Role of DRC-03: Explaining Demand and Recovery Certificate, DRC-03 allows taxpayers to voluntarily adjust these differences by declaring and paying any additional tax liabilities that were not reported correctly in the original GSTR-3B filing.
+- Role of DRC-03: The Demand and Recovery Certificate, DRC-03, allows taxpayers to voluntarily adjust differences.
+Furthermore, it enables them to declare and pay additional tax liabilities not reported correctly in the original GSTR-3B filing.

-• Ensuring Accurate Reporting: It’s necessary for businesses to periodically review their GSTR-1 and GSTR-3B filings to identify and rectify any mismatches, using DRC-03 to ensure accurate reporting and compliance.
+- Ensuring Accurate Reporting: It’s necessary for businesses to periodically review their GSTR-1 and GSTR-3B filings.
+Moreover, they must identify and rectify any mismatches using DRC-03 to ensure accurate reporting and compliance.

 Rectifying ITC Mismatches

-• Utilizing DRC-03: In such cases, DRC-03 is used to reverse the excess ITC claimed.
-Taxpayers can voluntarily pay the differential amount to rectify their tax liabilities.
+- Utilizing DRC-03: In such cases, DRC-03 is used to reverse the excess ITC claimed.
+Consequently, taxpayers can voluntarily pay the differential amount to rectify their tax liabilities.

 Also Read: Legal Provisions And Penalties For Incorrect Or Fraudulent ITC Claims On E-Invoices